GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 <p><small><a href="#">Back to top</a></small></p>

 #### Set-Aside Values
 Several methods pertaining to submitting Contract Opportunities involve the Set-Aside Type field.
+Use the Set-Aside codes to submit notices.

 Refer below table for valid Set-Aside values: